fogleman/Craft/features.md

 4. Create Water biomes where there will be pools generated with the map

 5. Create Item selection menu that will provide a better way to select the blocks given

+6. Dabble with movement to make a auto run feature that will make traversing the world easier